team-mayes/team-site/_pages/team.md

 Emma is co-advised by [Dr. Sunitha Nagrath](http://cheresearch.engin.umich.edu/nagrath/index.html).

-# Undergraduate Student
+# Undergraduate Students

 ## <a name="sschwartz"></a> Samantha Schwartz

 <img align="left" src="../assets/img/sschwartz.jpg" style="margin:10px 10px 0px 0px">
-Samantha is currently an undergraduate Junior, majoring in Chemical Engineering and minoring in Computer science.
+Samantha is a rising undergraduate Senior at the University of Michigan, majoring in Chemical Engineering and minoring in Computer science.
-She is originally from Fairfield, Connecticut and is currently working on modeling ring opening reactions of specific sugars conformations.
+She is originally from Fairfield, Connecticut and is currently performing QM simulations of monosaccharide reactions, determining how to best model the conformational changes during the reactions.

 ## <a name="jhuber"></a> Justin Huber

 <img align="left" src="../assets/img/jhuber.jpg" style="margin:10px 10px 0px 0px">
-Justin Huber is a junior here at the University of Michigan.
+Justin Huber is a rising senior at the University of Michigan.
 He is currently pursuing a Bachelor's in Chemical Engineering and a minor in Computer Science.
-Last summer, he participated in an undergraduate research program in Aachen, Germany exploring various optimization methods in modelling an extraction column for pre-screening solvents for use in biofuels.
+In 2016, he participated in an undergraduate research program in Aachen, Germany exploring various optimization methods in modelling an extraction column for pre-screening solvents for use in biofuels.
 Currently, Justin is working to model conformational pathways in ring-opening reactions of sugars important for health and renewable energy.